Manifold calculus and homotopy sheaves: Homotopy sheafification

+\begin{proof} This model structure is the (left) Bousfield localisation of the projective model structure on $\PSh(\sC)$ at the set of all maps of the form (\ref{cones}).
+The statement is then a consequence of the general theory of Bousfield localisations (for more details, see \cite{HH}). \end{proof}

+\begin{rem} In classical topos theory, further conditions are usually imposed on the allowable coverages in order to guarantee that the forgetful functor from sheaves to presheaves has a left adjoint (called sheafification) which preserves finite limits.
+These conditions are guaranteed by the structure of a Grothendieck topology on $\tau$.
+This point of view extends naturally to the simplicial (or $\infty$) setting: if $(\sC, \tau)$ is a site (or more generally, a homotopy site), then the homotopy left adjoint in (\ref{adj}) commutes with finite homotopy limits, i.e. it is homotopy left exact (for details, consult \cite{toen}). \end{rem}

-\quad In other words, sheafification is a fibrant replacement in the $\tau$-local model structure on $\sF$.
-Two homotopy sheafifications are necessarily weak equivalent by uniqueness (up to weak equivalence) of fibrant replacements.
+\quad The image of a presheaf $F$ by the homotopy right adjoint $\RR id$ is the \emph{homotopy sheafification} of $F$.
+Equivalently, homotopy sheafification is a fibrant replacement in $\PSh^{\tau}(\sC)$, i.e. it consists of a homotopy $\tau$-sheaf $F^{sh}$ together with a $\tau$-local equivalence $F \rightarrow F^{sh}$.
+Two homotopy sheafifications are necessarily weakly equivalent by uniqueness (up to weak equivalence) of fibrant replacements.

 \quad We will construct an explicit homotopy $\tau$-sheafification functor in section \ref{section3} when $\sC$ is the category of $d$-manifolds and $\tau$ is $\sJ_k$.